 Community is built through the contributions of many, and collaborative partnerships have long defined our approach to community improvement.
 Through participation in coalitions such as the Franklin County Digital Equity Coalition, Affordable Housing Alliance of Central Ohio, and the Community Development Collaborative of Greater Columbus we work to advance equity collectively at the systems level.

 Since 2018, we have used human-centered design to help tackle issues facing our residents.
 This approach bakes equity into the process by designing solutions to social system problems with residents, not for them.
 Being asked to help solve problems enables people to contribute, thereby strengthening our community and increasing belonging.

 Our external actions require a complementary internal commitment to equity and belonging.
-In 2021, we are undertaking a third-party organizational audit to examine current structures, practices, and policies, and to establish benchmarks for diversity, equity and inclusion, against which we will hold ourselves accountable and measure our progress and success.
+In 2021, we undertook a third-party organizational audit to examine current structures, practices, and policies, and to establish benchmarks for diversity, equity and inclusion, against which we will hold ourselves accountable and measure our progress and success.

 Our staff continues to engage in trainings and education to gain the knowledge and skills necessary to deeply ingrain equity as a value in our organizational culture.
 Our partnerships with the Racial Equity Institute and Philanthropy Ohio’s Putting Racism on the Table series have provided substantial grounding upon which we are building our understanding.

-The Foundation commits to helping create a community in which the well-being of all residents is valued and protected.
+The Columbus Foundation commits to helping create a community in which the well-being of all residents is valued and protected.
 By advancing equity across our region and strengthening our collective belonging, we can achieve transformative change that truly allows our full community to flourish.